What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

 with $V$ the circular velocity, $R$ the galactocentric radius, and $\Omega\equiv V/R$ the angular velocity.
-Note that for a flat rotation curve we have $\kappa=1.41\Omega$, whereas for solid-body rotation $\kappa=2\Omega$.
-In gas discs with $Q<1$, {the self-gravity of contracting clouds is sufficient to overcome the Coriolis force and undergo gravitational collapse}, whereas $Q>1$ indicates stability by kinetic support.
-Galaxy discs typically self-regulate to $Q\sim1$ \citep[e.g.][]{martin01,hopkins12}, with an observed range of 0.5 to~6 for galaxies as a whole \citep[e.g.][]{kennicutt89,martin01}, and an even larger variation within galaxies (see below and \citealt{martin01}). {If a substantial mass fraction of the disc is constituted by stars, the disc can be unstable even though $Q_{\rm gas}>1$.
+Note that for a flat rotation curve (as appropriate for the CMZ on the scales under consideration here, see \citealt{launhardt02}) we have $\kappa=\sqrt{2}\Omega$, whereas for solid-body rotation $\kappa=2\Omega$.
+In gas discs with $Q<1$, the self-gravity of contracting clouds is sufficient to overcome the Coriolis force and undergo gravitational collapse, whereas $Q>1$ indicates stability by kinetic support.
+Galaxy discs typically self-regulate to $Q\sim1$ \citep[e.g.][]{martin01,hopkins12}, with an observed range of 0.5 to~6 for galaxies as a whole \citep[e.g.][]{kennicutt89,martin01}, and an even larger variation within galaxies (see below and \citealt{martin01}).
+If a substantial mass fraction of the disc is constituted by stars, the disc can be unstable even though $Q_{\rm gas}>1$.
 In that case we write \citep[cf.][]{wang94,martin01}: